 Note that this algorithm can applied in the following communication setting.
 Suppose that there are n players, each knowing the adjacency list of a single vertex.
 Perhaps it's the local connectivity of this player.
-Then each of them can send a polylog(n)-bit message to a single player, who can then find out whether all the players are connected.
+Then each of them can send a $\operatorname{polylog}(n)$ -bit message to a single player, who can then find out whether all the players are connected.
 The only requirement is that all the players have shared randomness needed to initialize the instances of the $\ell_0$ -sampling algorithm.

-It is interesting that for connectivity, the entire graph can be reduced to $O(n \operatorname{polylog}(n))$ information, and in particular, the adjacency list of each neighborhood of size n - 1, can be reduced to $O(\operatorname{polylog}(n))$ bits, independently of other neighborhoods.
+It is interesting that for connectivity, the entire graph (i.e., potentially $\Theta(n^2)$ information) can be reduced to $O(n \operatorname{polylog}(n))$ information.
+In particular, the adjacency list of each neighborhood of size n-1 can be reduced to $O(\operatorname{polylog}(n))$ bits, independently of other neighborhoods, as long as all players share a common source of randomness.